 6) Be sure the process works for you.

 Resume services have different approaches.
 Some want you to complete a questionnaire.
 Some conduct phone interviews.
 Some do a combination of both.
 It’s important to find a process that suits you.
 We have our own proprietary tool (“The Explorer”) which we think is great.
 For the right person, completing The Explorer is a revelation.
 It forms the basis not just for a great resume, but for in-depth interview preparation.
 (In some cases, it even changes the entire direction of their search!)
 But even though we love it, The Explorer isn’t for everyone.
 It takes a little work and some people don’t have the time.
 That’s OK.
 There are lots of other writers who use a different process.

 7) Take price out of the equation

-We didn't include professional certifications because they’re not always a reliable indicator of quality.
-They definitely don’t hurt, but don’t skip the other things listed above just because you see letters after a person’s name.
+We didn’t include professional certifications because they’re not always a reliable indicator of quality.
+They definitely don’t hurt and the Blue Sky team has a number of certifications.
+But they’re not always a reliable indicator of quality.

 Choosing a good resume writing service can transform your job search, so we hope these tips help you brave those 20 million results and find the service that is perfect for you.

 And to make it a little easier, we’ve compiled a hand-picked list of trusted resume writing companies.
 These services all offer fair pricing and high-quality work.
 Each is respected and well-established.

 Hire Blue Sky!